Ann Takamaki: Appearances

-Reception
+Critical reception

-Ann Takamaki has been met with mixed reception.
-Some critics feeling that the game handled her abuse poorly.
-USgamer writer Nadia Oxford was disappointed with how the sexualization of Ann was handled, such as how her outfit, which felt like it was designed to empower Ann, was met with "lewd comments and jokes" instead.
-She was also critical of the fact Yusuke blackmailing her into posing nude, and how the game never acknowledges that Ann may not be able to do this due to the abuse she suffered.
+Ann Takamaki has been met with mixed reception, with some critics feeling that the game handled her abuse poorly.
+USgamer writer Nadia Oxford was disappointed with how Ann's sexualisation was handled, such as how her outfit, which felt like it was designed to empower Ann, was met with "lewd comments and jokes" instead.
+She was also critical of Yusuke blackmailing her into posing nude, and how the game never acknowledges that Ann may not be able to do this due to the abuse she suffered.
 While she was not opposed to Ann being in a situation like this, she disliked that no one acknowledged how difficult it was for her.
 She felt that this has only become worse due to how the #MeToo movement has grown and changed.
 Fellow USgamer writer Caty McCarthy was critical of how the game goes from depicting Ann's trauma in a sympathetic light to having the cast try to force her to pose nude in order to get intel, which they argued was played for laughs.
 Anime Feminist writer Caitlin Moore was critical of how the anime portrayed Shadow Ann, suggesting that the camera's "leering gaze" and the reaction of Joker and Ryuji make it seem like viewers should be "turned on as we are horrified."
 Moore disliked her embarrassment over her outfit as well as Morgana's frequent worship of Ann.
-Moore exclaimed that they were "tired of stories that talk out of both sides of their mouth about sexual violence."
-Waypoint writer Matthew Jones was critical of the game's handling of Ann, believing that more is put into the victimizers than the victims, such as Ann.
-They note that after 30 hours, all they have figured out about Ann is that she is a model and she likes dessert.
-Eurogamer writer Malindy Hetfeld found the way Ann was depicted off-putting, but expressed a lack of surprise that they did not change how she was depicted in Persona 5 Royal, given what they felt was a "standard grab bag of misogyny in Japanese games."
-They were particularly critical of how Ann is both depicted as a "dumb blonde" but also what they suggested was the game implying that "[she, along with the rest of the group, would be nothing without [Joker]."
+Moore exclaimed she was "tired of stories that talk out of both sides of their mouth about sexual violence."
+Waypoint writer Matthew Jones was critical of the game's handling of Ann, believing that more is put into the victimizers than the victims, such as Ann, as well as Ann's limited characterisation.
+Eurogamer writer Malindy Hetfeld found the way Ann was depicted off-putting, but expressed a lack of surprise that they did not change how she was depicted in Persona 5 Royal, given what she felt was a "standard grab bag of misogyny in Japanese games.", as well as criticising her stereotyping as a "dumb blonde".